-How to Write an Employee Offer Letter With Sample and Template
+How to Write an Employee Offer Letter With Sample and Templates

 Smiling young men behind a computer holding a job offer letter at a desk

 Once you’ve completed the interview process and found the right candidate for the job, it’s time to write an employee offer letter.
-Typically sent after a hiring manager makes a verbal offer, an employee offer letter is a formal statement of a company’s desire to hire a specific applicant.
+Do you think this step is just a formality?
+Think again.

 • Makes an offer of employment

-• Outlines the terms of the offer, like the job title and salary
+• Outlines the terms of the offer, like the job title, salary, and start date

 • Specifies any contingencies, like a background check or drug test, that must be met before employment can begin

 Read on to learn why and how to write an employee offer letter.
-You’ll also find a sample job offer letter and some tips to help use yours to seal the deal with your candidate of choice.
+You’ll also find a sample job offer letter, two templates, and some tips to help you use your offer letters to seal the deal with your candidates of choice.

 Why Send an Offer Letter?